Sycamore Gap tree: History

 The tree was a non-native sycamore (Acer pseudoplatanus).
 According to the National Trust, it was planted in the late 19th century by the previous land owner, Newcastle lawyer John Clayton (1792–1890) as a landscape feature, making it about 150 years old.
 It's possible that the tree is somewhat older.
 John Hodgson sketched a tree in the gap on 18 October 1832 and an enclosure around the tree appears on Ordnance Survey maps by the 1860s.
 Clayton was part of a wealthy family and he inherited the Roman fort of Chesters.
 He was a keen excavator of Hadrian's Wall; for almost 50 years, he excavated every year, enhancing the understanding of the construction of Hadrian's Wall, and became worried that it was being destroyed by people taking the dressed stone to build farmhouses and other buildings.
 By the time he died he owned five forts and around 20 mi of Hadrian's Wall.
 By purchasing these sites he brought them under his protection.

 The tree featured in a key scene near the beginning of the 1991 Kevin Costner film Robin Hood: Prince of Thieves and has subsequently become known as the "Robin Hood tree", although in reality it was some 170 mi from Sherwood Forest.
 It appeared in the music video for Bryan Adams' "(Everything I Do) I Do It for You", a song from the film's soundtrack; the video was regularly shown on the British TV programme Top of the Pops in 1991.
 The tree also appeared in the TV crime drama Vera and in the documentary series More Tales from Northumberland with Robson Green.
 The site was popular among astrophotographers and stargazers.
 The tree escaped damage on 30 May 2003 when a helicopter filming British Isles – A Natural History crashed around 30 m away, narrowly avoiding presenter Alan Titchmarsh.
 The four on board the aircraft were lightly injured.

 In 2016, the tree was nominated for England's Tree of the Year competition.
-It was selected from 200 competitors for the final shortlist of 10 and won the competition with 2,542 votes out of 11,913.
-The prize was a £1,000 grant which was used to survey the health of the tree and to carry out work to protect its roots, which were becoming exposed due to the high volume of foot traffic passing over them.
-The Sycamore Gap Tree was entered in the 2017 European Tree of the Year contest in which it came 5th out of 16, polling 7,123 votes.
+It was selected from 200 competitors for the final shortlist of ten and won the competition with 2,542 votes out of 11,913.
+The prize was a £1,000 grant, funded by the People's Postcode Lottery, which was used to survey the health of the tree and to carry out work to protect its roots, which were becoming exposed due to the high volume of foot traffic passing over them.
+The Sycamore Gap Tree was entered in the 2017 European Tree of the Year contest in which it came fifth out of 16, polling 7,123 votes.